-If you have very severe COPD and have not got better with treatment, you might be a candidate for a lung transplant depending on your age, other illnesses and test findings.
-Lung transplant is a high-risk operation and is only suitable for a small number of people.
-There are also few suitable organ donors.
+If you have very severe COPD and have not got better with treatment, you might be a candidate for a lung transplant.
+Lung transplant is a high-risk major operation and is only suitable for a small number of people.
+Currently, there are not enough donor lungs available to meet demand.

 Whether you can be considered for a lung transplant depends on factors that influence the chance of a successful outcome.
 These include your general health and fitness, other medical conditions that mean that you would not be able to cope with the procedure and whether you are over- or under-weight.
 You will also need to have not smoked for at least 6 months.
 There is no strict age cut-off, but it’s unusual for people with COPD to have a transplant much over 60 years old.
 Ask your doctor if you think you might be suitable.